-If the MnS producer rebuilds the AlarmList (completely or partially) it will
+MnS producer has cold-started, initialized, re-initialized, rebooted or discovered that the AlarmList is faulty and it has initiated the procedure to rebuild its AlarmList.
+When the MnS producer rebuilds the AlarmList (completely or partially) it will

 Update the AlarmList.
-This might involve adding, deleting or updating one or more alarmRecord elements.
+This should involve updating AlarmList.unreliableAlarmScope and might involve adding, deleting or updating one or more alarmRecord elements.
 Individual notifications about new or changed alarmRecords will not be sent in this case.